Frequently Asked Questions

 Who do I contact if I’m interested in joining the lawsuit?

-If you are a Wisconsin resident or entity and are interested in joining the lawsuit, please contact Law Forward at info@lawforward.org.
+If you are a Wisconsin resident or entity and are interested in joining the lawsuit, please contact Law Forward, the legal team behind the case, at: info@lawforward.org.